kallewoof/wpc/README.md

 * firstly, by generating a configuration priority for all possible combinations based on the priorities of their individual selections
 * secondly, by modifying the configuration priority for all remaining combinations, so that combinations whose selections have been tested are decreased

+The formula for modifying a configuration is as follows:
+* for each option where the configuration setting is equal to the emitted configuration option,
+* let penalty = (.01 + .02 * (i / o)) * (1 - .05p), where
+* i = number of emissions where the option used the setting,
+* o = total number of times the setting is used across all configurations,
+* p = priority value

+The new priority for the configuration is the old one minus the sum of all penalties for all options.

 To see how this works we need to expand our cow test to include a ferret:
 ```
 # file: animals.wpc